Fuel ReviewsAverage6 min read

 Pain points

-Constant "buy Premium" pressureDiscount timers, persistent banners, and recurring upsell prompts follow you across every surface of the app.
+Constant Premium pressureDiscount timers, persistent banners, and recurring upsell prompts follow you across every surface, and the 2026 shift moved Snap It, Scan It barcode scanning, and macro targets behind Premium for new free accounts.

-Demotivating progress UXLegacy weight records surface alongside current progress in confusing ways, giving misleading feedback to active users.
+Demotivating progress UXLegacy weight records surface alongside current progress in confusing ways, giving misleading feedback to active users who are mid-cut or recomposing.

 loseit screenshot